urql-graphql/urql/docs/graphcache/schema-awareness.md

 It may be worth checking what your bundler or framework does when you import a JSON file.
 Typically you can reduce the parsing time by making sure it's turned into a string and parsed using `JSON.parse`

-**What do we get from adding the schema to _Graphcache_?**

-### Partial Results

-Once _Schema Awareness_ is activated in _Graphcache_, it can use the schema to check which fields and lists are marked as optional fields.
-This is then used to delivery partial results when possible, which means that different queries may give you partial data where some uncached fields have been replaced with `null`, while loading more data in the background, instead of our apps having to wait for all data to be available.

-Let's approach this with the example from ["Computed Queries"](./local-resolvers.md#resolve): We have our `TodosQuery` result which loads a list, and our app may want to get a specific `Todo` when the app transitions to a details page.
-We may have already written a resolver that tells _Graphcache_ what `Query.todo` does, but it may be missing some optional field to actuall give us the full detailed `Todo`.

-Without a schema _Graphcache_ would assume that because some fields are uncached and missing, it can't serve this query's data.
-But if it has a schema, it may see that the uncached fields are optional anyway and it can return a partial result for the `Todo` while it's fetching the full query in the background, which in the `OperationResult` also causes `stale` to be set to `true`.

-This means that _Schema Awareness_ can enable us to create apps that can display already cached data on page transitions, while the page's full data loads in the background, which can often feel much faster to the user.